MrMicky-FR/WorldEditSelectionVisualizer/README.md

 ## Metrics

 WorldEditSelectionVisualizer collects statistics anonymously via [bStats](https://bstats.org/).
 You can see the statistics here: https://bstats.org/plugin/bukkit/WorldEditSelectionVisualizer
-If you want to disable bStats, you just need to set `enabled` to `false` in `plugins/bStats/config.yml`, but statistics are really for developers.
+If you want to disable bStats, you just need to set `enabled` to `false` in `plugins/bStats/config.yml`, but statistics are really useful for developers.